Long Road Trip Guides

 • Route 2 – Belgaum or Sawantwadi

-• Route 3 – The Delta resort before you turn to Surla falls
+• Route 3 – The Delta resort before you turn to Surla Falls

-• Route 4 – Kamat Upachar hotel which is a KM towards Mangalore when you join NH66 before Ankola.
+• Route 4 – Kamat Upachar Hotel which is a KM towards Mangalore when you join NH66 before Ankola.

 3. There are Cafe Coffee Day outlets at different places on the way for loo breaks on all routes.